 Immersion blender

-I find this is the best and easiest way to do it because you do it directly in the bowl you're using.
+I find this is the best and easiest way to do it because you process directly in the bowl you're using.

 In terms of easiness, it's similar to the one above, but the puree is harder to take out of the jar afterward.
 Add strawberries to the blender jar.
 Blend until completely pureed.